 That is your choice.
 We can set up an appointment for you, or you can drop in during our hours and we will assist you right away.
 Please allow approximately 15 minutes for the estimate to be written.
 If there is substantial damage, or you have an unusual vehicle (such as a specialty sports car), it may take up to 30 minutes to inspect your vehicle and write the estimate.

 We start work on your vehicle as soon as we get insurance approval.
 The duration can vary depending on the extent of the damage and the availability of parts. .
 However, we will give you an estimated timeline and keep you informed of the progress on your vehicle throughout the repair process.

 The deductible is the owner’s portion of an insurance claim.
 The amount of the deductible is determined at the time you took out your insurance policy.

 Today’s paint mixing technology allows us to use a computer to match your existing paint.
 We guarantee a paint match for all vehicle manufacturer colors.

 A quality repair begins with a comprehensive inspection to fully assess the damage and repairs needed to the vehicle.
 A structured repair process should be used to ensure the repair meets the vehicle manufacturer’s standards.
-A thorough repair should be performed by experts with I-CAR and ASA certifications, and training in the latest vehicle materials and technology and uses the highest quality parts and products should be used to restore your vehicle to pre-accident condition.
-Before the vehicle is returned to you, a thorough interior and exterior inspection, a test drive and a complete detail should be completed to ensure the repair meets your standards.
+A thorough repair should be performed by experts with I-CAR and OEM certifications, and training in the latest vehicle materials and technology and uses the highest quality parts and products should be used to restore your vehicle to pre-accident condition.
+Before the vehicle is returned to you, a thorough interior and exterior inspection, a test drive and a complete detail should be completed to ensure the repair meets manufacturer standards.